Stonehenge Exhibitions Overview

 Enter the historic world of Stonehenge which is one of the most famous and sophisticated architectural sites of its time.
-Situated in Salisbury in the UK, the Stonehenge exhibitions take you through a mysterious journey of the Neolithic era through its monuments and the 250 artefacts on display.
+Situated in Salisbury in the UK, the Stonehenge exhibitions take you through a mysterious journey of the Neolithic era through its monuments and the 250 artifacts on display.
 Uncover the story behind each of the objects on display here to learn about the story of the people who lived here.
-Interactive tables, touch screens and videos make the exhibitions even more interesting for visitors.
+Interactive tables, touch screens, and videos make the Stonehenge Exhibitions even more interesting for visitors.

 Exhibitions In Stonehenge